-ADG116 is a fully-human anti-CTLA-4 mAb generated using our NEObody technology.
-ADG116 is designed to target a unique conserved epitope of CTLA-4 with novel MOA.
+ADG116 is a fully-human ligand-blocking anti-CTLA-4 mAb generated using our NEObody technology.
+ADG116 is designed to target a unique conserved epitope of CTLA-4.
 In preclinical studies, ADG116 was observed to have softer CTLA-4 ligand blocking and stronger ADCC for depleting regulatory T-cells than ipilimumab.
-In a head-to-head in vivo efficacy study, ADG116 was observed to have a five-fold greater potency in comparison with ipilimumab.
-In addition, ADG116 was observed to reduce immunosuppressive regulatory T-cell activity and enhanced cytotoxic T lymphocyte (CD8+ T-cells) activity in the TME to induce antitumor responses.
-We believe that these preclinical results support the further clinical evaluation of ADG116 both as a monotherapy and combination therapy for a wide range of tumor types.
+In a head-to-head in vivo efficacy study, ADG116 was observed to have a five-fold greater anti-tumor activities in comparison with ipilimumab.
+In addition, ADG116 was observed to induce antitumor responses concomitant with reduced immunosuppressive regulatory T-cell and enhanced cytotoxic T lymphocyte (CD8+ T-cells) activities in the TME.
+We believe that these preclinical results support the further clinical evaluation of ADG116 both as monotherapy and combination therapy for a wide range of tumor types.